3 Linux Smartphone Operating Systems You Can Install Today

-Ubuntu Touch’s approach to smartphones is intelligent, dealing with the lack of apps by providing much of the data usually found in apps natively.
+Ubuntu Touch’s approach to smartphones is intelligent, dealing with the lack of apps by providing social, news, and photo tools natively.
 This is done in the guise of Scopes, different pages of the Home screen that provide customized news, weather, apps, and social networks.

-This is a system, much like Microsoft’s Continuum, in which the mobile device is connected to a wireless HDMI device, keyboard, and mouse, and used as a desktop computer .
+This is a system, much like Microsoft’s Continuum and Samsung DeX , in which the mobile device is connected to a wireless HDMI device, keyboard, and mouse, and used as a desktop computer .
 The only real difference between this and your desktop Linux device is that the phone has an ARM processor.

 Currently supported devices include the handsets where Ubuntu Touch came pre-installed, along with the OnePlus One, Fairphone 2, and Nexus 5 (Hammerhead).
 Many more are in active development, such as the OnePlus 2 and OnePlus 3.

 Jointly developed by Jolla, Mer (a middleware stack developer), the Sailfish Alliance (a group of corporations) and community members, Sailfish OS is a continuation of abandoned operating system MeeGo, itself based on Maemo and Moblin.

 The latest version of Sailfish OS is known as Sailfish X, which runs on Sony Xperia X devices.
 Unfortunately, Sailfish OS is not open source, and the free version is a time-limited trial.

 The full version of Sailfish X will set you back around $50, and it’s only available within the European Union, Norway, and Switzerland.
 As noted on the website: